Escapism

-Escapism is mental diversion from unpleasant or boring aspects of daily life, typically through activities involving imagination or entertainment.
+Escapism is mental diversion from unpleasant aspects of daily life, typically through activities involving imagination or entertainment.
 Escapism also may be used to occupy one's self away from persistent feelings of depression or general sadness.

 Perceptions

 Entire industries have sprung up to foster a growing tendency of people to remove themselves from the rigors of daily life – especially into the digital world.
 Many activities that are normal parts of a healthy existence (e.g., eating, sleeping, exercise, sexual activity) can also become avenues of escapism when taken to extremes or out of proper context; and as a result the word "escapism" often carries a negative connotation, suggesting that escapists are unhappy, with an inability or unwillingness to connect meaningfully with the world and to take necessary action.
 Indeed, the Oxford English Dictionary defined escapism as "The tendency to seek, or the practice of seeking, distraction from what normally has to be endured".

 However, many challenge the idea that escapism is fundamentally and exclusively negative.
-C. S. Lewis was fond of humorously remarking that the usual enemies of escape were jailers and considered that used in moderation escapism could serve both to refresh and to expand the imaginative powers.
-Similarly J. R. R. Tolkien argued for escapism in fantasy literature as the creative expression of reality within a secondary (imaginative) world (but also emphasised that they required an element of horror in them, if they were not to be 'mere escapism').
+C. S. Lewis was fond of humorously remarking that the usual enemies of escape were jailers and considered that, used in moderation, escapism could serve both to refresh and to expand the imaginative powers.
+Similarly, J. R. R. Tolkien argued for escapism in fantasy literature as the creative expression of reality within a secondary (imaginative) world (but also emphasised that they required an element of horror in them, if they were not to be 'mere escapism').
 Terry Pratchett considered that the twentieth century had seen the development over time of a more positive view of escapist literature.
 Apart from literature, music and video games have been seen and valued as artistic media of escape, too.